 To run TypeScript locally you will need: Node.js, TypeScript, and a code editor of your choice.
 Learn how to install Node.js in the install Node.js chapter.

 We will be using Node.js package manager (npm) to install TypeScript.
-To install TypeScript, open command prompt on Windows and type the following command:> npm install -g typescript
+To install or update TypeScript, open command prompt/terminal and type the following command:> npm install -g typescript

 Once installed, you can check the TypeScript version using the following command:> tsc -v